briankoser/sfc-listeners-guide/episodes/0049-the-time-traveler-strife.md

 Will we track time in eternity?

-God made time stand still for Joshua. <q class="archivist inline">He also made time go backward for Hezekiah.</q>
+God made time stand still for Joshua. {% arc %}He also made time go backward for Hezekiah.{% endarc %}

 How does God see time?